fdformula/MathlyLua/README.md

 ## Mathly objects and Lua tables

 1. A mathly table is a simple Lua table registered as a mathly object.
 E.g., `x = tt{1, 2, 3}` is such a table.
-It has exactly the same structure as an ordinary Lua table `y = {1, 2, 3}`.
+It has the same structure as an ordinary Lua table `y = {1, 2, 3}`.
 The difference is that we can apply "vectorization" operations and matrix operations on `x` instead of `y`.
 For instance, `2 * x - 1` gives a new mathly table, {1, 3, 5}.
 Here, `x[i]` gives the i-th element in the table.

 2. A mathly row vector is actually a `1xn` matrix.
 E.g., `x = rr{1, 2, 3}` is a mathly row vector.
 It is stored as {{1, 2, 3}}.
 To access 2, we must use `x[1][2]`.
 Similarly, a column vector `y = cc{1, 2, 3}` is a `3x1` matrix stored in the format {{1}, {2}, {3}}.
 We use `y[2][1]` to access 2.
 Indeed, `x[1][2]` or `y[2][1]` is quite strange and inconvenient, which is why the results of most operations on these row/column vectors and matrices and many mathly functions are mathly tables.